Morus rubra: Distribution

+The red mulberry plant is native to the United States.
+M. rubra occurs from the Atlantic coast to the eastern edge of the Great Plains, south to southern Florida and north to southwestern Ontario in Canada.
+The native red mulberry can be mostly found in riparian areas, and is considered rare and threatened in many areas including northeastern United States and southeastern Canada.

+The morphologically similar M. alba is potentially posing a threat to the existence of M. rubra because of the rapid range expansion, aggressive growth patterns, and reproductive advantages over M. rubra.
+The red mulberry is currently considered endangered in Canada, and in the USA, the states of Connecticut and Massachusetts as well as threatened in Michigan and Vermont.

 Uses

 The berries are edible and sweet.
 The first English colonists to explore eastern Virginia in 1607 mentioned the abundance of both mulberry trees and their fruit, which was eaten (sometimes boiled) by the native Powhatan tribes.
 Today, mulberries are eaten raw, used in the fillings of pastries, and fermented into wine.
 They are also used for marmalades, liquors, natural dyes, and cosmetics.
-The berries are not commercially sold because they have very short “shelf lives” and pack/ship very poorly.
+The berries are not commercially sold because they have very short "shelf lives" and pack/ship very poorly.

 The wood may be dried and used for smoking meats with a flavour that is mild and sweet.
 It is also used for fenceposts because the heartwood is relatively durable.
 Other uses of the wood include farm implements, cooperage, furniture, interior finish, and caskets.

+History

 Some Native American tribes used an infusion of the bark as a laxative or purgative.
 Infusions of the root were used to treat weakness and urinary ailments.
 The sap was applied to the skin to treat ringworm.
 Choctaw people wove clothing from the inner bark of young M. rubra and similar shoots.

-Culture and History

 Documentations of the use of red mulberry go back to 1500 by the De Soto expedition, which recorded the consumption of dried fruits by the indigenous Muskogee peoples.
 There were diverse uses of mulberry in different indigenous cultures.
 Among them, the Cherokee mixed cornmeal and sugar to the berries, to make sweet dumplings.
 Later on, European settlers also used the mulberry fruits to make pies or preserves.
 The trees were also important as a source of livestock feed and wood for furniture or boats.